 Disaster Recovery as a Service (DRaaS) in its entirety offers the full suite of components of disaster recovery by a third-party vendor.
 It consists of a replication product (continuous data protection), an offsite backup product (point-in-time recovery), a disaster recovery plan and vaulting that plan so you can access it in an emergency.
 A DRaaS provider should also work with you to test your infrastructure, workloads, and all associated components of your applications, including the applications themselves.

 Building your own infrastructure can take a vast amount of time and resources and many businesses may not have access to those types of resources.
 Investing in a DRaaS provider can reduce the costs associated with this type of undertaking.
-The technology and infrastructure a provider has can offer peace of mind when it comes to backing up your business.
+The technology and infrastructure a provider has can offer peace of mind when it comes to cloud data protection and backing up your business.

 However, as with any outsourced IT project, there is a certain level of trust you have to place in your provider.
 With DRaaS, your provider must be able to implement the disaster recovery plan and meet the specified recovery point and time objectives without incident.
 That can be a sizable undertaking, so be sure to thoroughly vet your vendors.